top of page

 Difficult Bible Questions:

-1. Does swearing on the Bible in a court of law contradict its teachings?
+1. Does swearing an oath on the Bible in a court of law go against the Bible's teachings?

 a.
 NO.